hmagph/sample.microservices.12factorapp/docs/Using-WDT.md

 5. The resulting dialog should be pre-populated with the 12FactorAppServer Liberty profile server.
 6. Click *Finish*

-###### Note
-If the '12-factor-wlpcfg' project does not appear in the dialog to add a project to the User Directory make sure there is a 'shared' folder in the 12-factor-wlpcfg project with an empty .gitkeep file inside it.
+:pushpin: Note: If the '12-factor-wlpcfg' project does not appear in the dialog to add a project to the User Directory make sure there is a 'shared' folder in the 12-factor-wlpcfg project with an empty .gitkeep file inside it.

-#### Running the sample application
+###### Running Liberty and the sample application from WDT

-Before running the application you need to create a [Cloudant database on Bluemix](/docs/Creating-Cloudant-database.md).
-Make sure you have set the system environment variables 'dbUsername', 'dbPassword' and 'dbUrl' then you are ready to run your application.

 1. Select the `12-factor-application` project
 2. Right-click -> *Run As... -> Run On Server*
 3. Select the "WebShere Application Server under localhost" folder, and select *Finish*
 4. Confirm web browser opens on "http://localhost:9082/12-factor-application/" and displays a list of all the databases and the content of the "items" database.
 5. Alternatively open a browser on "http://localhost:9082/12-factor-application/Test" to see a 'hello world' message from the servlet